Expand the menu to view the list of items

 - Fluid or scarring in the middle ear.

-- Otosclerosis, which is the immobilisation and stiffening of one of the ossicles of the ear (the stapes), preventing the proper flow and transmission of sound.
-It is inherited in an autosomal dominant manner (half of the offspring of an affected person inherit it), but penetrance is incomplete, meaning that not all people with the genetic defect will develop the disease.
+- Otosclerosis, which is the immobilization and stiffness of one of the small bones in the ear (the stapes), preventing proper sound flow and transmission.
+It is inherited in an autosomal dominant pattern (half of an affected person's offspring will inherit it), but penetrance is incomplete, meaning that not all people with the genetic defect will develop the disease.
 Hearing loss begins between the ages of 20 and 40, and in women the first diagnosis is made during pregnancy.
 It is improved by fitting a hearing aid or surgically separating the stapes.
-Sometimes the disease spreads to the cochlea (otosclerosis of the cochlea), resulting in mixed deafness.
+Sometimes the disease spreads to the cochlea (cochlear otosclerosis), resulting in mixed deafness.

 - There is a third window in the inner ear.
-There are usually 2 windows or communications between the inner and middle ear.
-If a third communication is formed, conduction deafness may occur.
+Normally, there are two windows or openings between the inner ear and the middle ear.
+If a third opening forms, it can cause conductive hearing loss.

 Causes of hearing loss and deafness

-Although an individual may be exposed to the following factors at different periods of his or her life, he or she will be more susceptible to the effects of these factors during certain critical periods.
+Although a person may be exposed to the factors listed below at different times in their life, they will be more susceptible to the effects of these factors during certain critical periods.

 Prenatal period